damncabbage/deadname.id.au/_posts/2017-01-09-effective-types-a-type-parameter-primer-for-flow.markdown

 //                           ^ number
 ```

 Our `first` function **can't**<sup>[1](#note-1)</sup> know what the items are.
 We already use Flow to restrict *data* to types like numbers and strings.
-By preventing `first` from mucking around with the items themselves, we've restricted *the function*, and having the type of the function (written out in terms of `T`) reflect that restriction.
+By preventing `first` from mucking around with the items themselves, we've restricted *the function*, and having the type of the function (written out in terms of the type parameter `T`) reflect that restriction.

 As is the goal with much of what we do with Flow, the more restricted we can make the types of our data and functions, the fewer possibilities we need to think about when we change them, letting us focus in what we're immediately working on with fewer mistakes.
+Parameterised types let us do this by having us only worry about the specifics we care about (our input is an array), and not about the things we don't (it's an array of numbers).

 <hr />